 The following seven guidelines offer general, practical suggestions about how to work with an unfamiliar handwriting style.
-While the examples given for each were chosen for the beginning researcher who is working with parish records, as this is where most family history research will and should begin, they are equally applicable to any paleographic task.
+The examples for each of the following suggestions were chosen for the novice researcher working with parish records because this is where most family history research will, and should, begin; however, they are equally applicable to any paleographic task.

 Repeated phrases, dates, and names of which you are already sure can help to familiarize you with a new handwriting style.
-For example, when working with baptismal records in Portuguese language parishes, phrases such as, "batizado solemnemente com santos óleos, por mim" and "padrinho" can help familiarize the researcher with a particular style.
-One can also identify, in surnames and given names that have already been encountered in other records, specific letter styles used by the writer.
+For example, when working with baptismal records in Portuguese language parishes, common phrases such as "batizado solemnemente com santos óleos, por mim," "assinado," and "padrinho" can help familiarize the researcher with a particular style.
+In surnames and given names that have already been encountered in other records, one can also identify specific letter styles used by the writer.

 Generally, the text with which you are working can help you find the meaning of a difficult word or passage.
 The following three suggestions should aid you in using the surrounding text:

 Remember that a great deal of variety in handwriting can be found in a single document.
-It is common to find various styles of the same letter within a given document, and even within the same word.
+It is common to find various styles of the same letter within a given document and even within the same word.
 Any word may also be written in different ways.
 Due to linguistic variations discussed in the Challenges section on this site, there can also be various spellings of the same name.
-Such variety in spellings is common in the same manuscript.
+Such a variety of spellings in the same manuscript is common.

 Frequently, one can get a general idea of what a particularly difficult letter could be by comparing it with those letters on the alphabet charts available here.
 However, it should be recognized that handwriting varies drastically from person to person, as well as from time period to time period, and a particular letter in a document may not be found on the alphabet charts provided.